 “We always want to save money when we travel,” says Tristram.
 “Some guests will bring their portable cooking appliances with them during their stay, and this can cause a few problems, primarily if the hotel room doesn’t have any kitchenette area.”
 These cooking appliances can set off a hotel’s fire alarm system or cause an actual fire, so stick with no-cook meals if you want to save a few bucks on food.
-Find out 9 ways to travel cheap, according to travel agents.
+Here are 8 things to never order from hotel room service.

 Leave important jewelry in your suitcase or dresser

 Hospitality businesses can’t always stop thieves from putting their sticky fingers where they don’t belong, so don’t leave your precious jewels, wallets, or purses in your room, unless it’s in a hotel-provided safe, says a Farmers Insurance Group representative.
 Your homeowners or renters policy may provide coverage for your belongings while you are traveling, so it’s important to report any lost or stolen items as soon as possible.

 Keep your bathroom door ajar when taking a shower

 There’s nothing wrong with enjoying a steamy shower at a hotel, but beware what the vapor can do if released into your room.
 “A hotel’s hot showers can cause a lot of steam, and as a result, can trigger the hotel’s fire alarm system inside your bedroom if you leave the bathroom door open,” says Tristram.
 Learn 22 tips for making your hotel stay as safe and healthy as possible.